-If you encounter problems burning CDs, ensure that there are no other CPU-intensive applications (such as games) running.
-You may also find it helpful to reduce the Write Speed in the CD Burning Options dialog.
-If this does not rectify matters, please contact AlpineSoft technical support for advice.
+If you encounter problems burning, first clean the lens of your drive.
+Ensure also that there are no other CPU-intensive applications (such as games) running.
+If the problem persists, you might find it helpful to reduce the Write Speed in the Burning Options dialog.
+If these steps do not rectify matters, please contact AlpineSoft technical support for advice.

-Please note that if you are using VinylStudio Lite you may be unable to burn data CDs or DVDs.
+Please note that if you are using VinylStudio Lite you will not be able to burn data discs.
 To upgrade, select Upgrade to Full Version from the Help menu.

-You can do other things, such as recording another album, while the CD is being written.
+You can do other things, such as recording another album, while burning is in progress.

-VinylStudio now has improved support for burning multi-session data CDs.
-This allows you to add tracks to a CD you burned previously, provided that the CD is not already full.
+VinylStudio supports burning multi-session data discs.
+This allows you to add tracks to a disc you burned previously, provided that it is not already full.
 This only works for data CDs, not audio CDs.
 Once you have burned an audio CD, that's it.

-When you are adding tracks to a disc you have burned previously, VinylStudio might report that there is not enough space on the CD to fit on all the new tracks.
-You can avoid this problem by putting the CD in the drive before you start dragging tracks across to the burn list.
-It takes a few seconds for VinylStudio to notice that you have inserted a disc but it will then display an updated 'percentage full' figure (possibly now greater than 100%) which allows for the space already used on the CD.
-Make sure that this figure is below 100% (by deleting tracks from the burn list if necessary) before trying to burn the CD.
+When you are adding tracks to a disc you have burned previously, VinylStudio might report that there is not enough space to fit on all the new tracks when you click Burn.
+You can avoid this problem by putting the disc in the drive before you start dragging tracks across to the burn list.
+It takes a few seconds for VinylStudio to notice that you have inserted a disc but it will then display an updated 'percentage full' figure (possibly now greater than 100%) which allows for the space already used.
+Make sure that this figure is below 100% (by deleting tracks from the burn list if necessary) before trying to burn.

-Please note that if you burn the same track to a CD twice it will appear on the CD twice (with different sequence numbers).
+Please note that if you burn the same track twice, it will appear on the disc twice (with different sequence numbers).
 Note also that multi-session discs burned on the Macintosh cannot be read by Windows, or by most domestic CD or DVD players.